-Jason Crockett is an ageing, grumpy, physically disabled millionaire who invites his family to his island estate for his birthday celebration.
+Jason Crockett (Ray Milland) is an ageing, grumpy, physically disabled millionaire who invites his family to his private island estate in the Florida swamps for his birthday celebration.

 The mansion used for the Crockett family home is known as the Wesley House and is located in Point Washington, Florida.

 Many of the 500 frogs and 100 giant South American toads purchased for use in the film escaped during production.

 Lance Taylor Sr.